writethedocs/www/docs/conf/cincinnati/2018/underground.rst

 - Date & Time: Leaves shortly after the end of the unconference on Sunday, August 19.
 - Duration: The tour takes between 90 minutes and 2 hours.
 - Start & End: Our private underground tour starts and ends at our venue, Union Hall.
+- The tour happens rain or shine.
+It will only be canceled for severe weather.
+If it looks gloomy, dress appropriately.
 - This is a private tour for Write the Docs attendees.
 However, if you are traveling with a guest, they are welcome to join.
 Just make sure to buy an extra ticket.